Novelty Detection via Robust Variational Autoencoding: SENSITIVITY TO SOME HYPERPARAMETERS

-In all of the other experiments in this paper the default value of the intrinsic dimension is $d=2$.
+Our default value of the intrinsic dimension is $d=2$.
 Here we study the sensitivity of our numerical results to the following choices intrinsic dimensions: $d=2$, $4$, $8$, $16$, $32$ and $64$, while using the KDDCUP-99 and COVID-19 datasets.
-Since Fig.~\ref{fig:res} indicates that the AUC and AP scores consistently decrease when the training outlier ratio $c$ increases, we simply fix the intermediate training outlier ratio $c=0.3$ for demonstration purpose.
-We compute the AUC and AP scores averaged over testing outlier ratios $c_{\textup{test}}=0.1$, $0.3$, $0.5$, $0.7$ and $0.9$ with three runs per setting.
+The training ratio of outliers per inliers $c$ are in $\{0.1, 0.2, 0.3, 0.4, 0.5 \}$.
+We compute the AUC and AP scores averaged over the testing ratios of outliers per inliers, $c_{\textup{test}}=0.1$, $0.3$, $0.5$, $0.7$ and $0.9$, and over three runs of the same setting.
 Fig.~\ref{fig:diffdims} reports the averaged results and their standard deviations, which are indicated by error bars.

-We can see from Fig.~\ref{fig:diffdims} that our default choice of intrinsic dimension $d=2$ results in the best performance.
-For COVID-19 we see a clear decrease of accuracy with the increase of the intrinsic dimension.
-For KDDCUP-99 we still see a preference for $d=2$, but the decrease with higher dimensions is not so noticeable as in COVID-19.
-These experiments confirm our default choice and indicate that the accuracy may decrease when the intrinsic dimension is not sufficiently small.
+We can see that larger intrinsic dimensions generally result in better performances.
+However, the improvement is not significant and not consistent for smaller dimensions.
+Furthermore, higher dimensions require more substantial computational efforts for training.